houzyk/thephilosophicalcode/ExistenceAndTypeScript/ExistenceAndTypeScript.md

   So far, we've provided a philosophical analysis of code snippets containing our two TypeScript operators in terms of Possible Worlds.
 To showcase the strength of our analysis, let's talk about its explanatory power (conceptually, of course).

 ### 5. Contradiction Ergo Error

+  Let's begin with the optional chaining operator.
+We saw how it that something possibly exists.

 ### PS